-AKSNA is pleased to announce the second annual Arctic School Food Service Innovations Competition.
+AKSNA is pleased to announce the third annual Arctic School Food Service Innovations Competition.
 The competition recognizes an individual in school food service that has contributed an innovation that has expanded access to school meals, improved the quality or nutritional value of school meals, improved student and community relationships of the school meal program, improved logistical or financial support of school meals, and/or overcome another challenge to making, distributing, and serving school meals.

-The winner will be selected by people’s choice award at the 56th Annual AKSNA Conference in Anchorage, Alaska, 23 – 25 January 2024.
-The winner will receive travel and registration to the SNA Annual National Conference in Boston, Massachusetts, 14 – 16 July 2024.
+The winner will be selected by people’s choice award at the 57th Annual AKSNA Conference in Anchorage, Alaska, 21 – 23 January 2025.
+The winner will receive travel and registration to the SNA Annual National Conference in San Antonio, Texas, 13 – 15 July 2025.

 Nominations

-Anyone with direct knowledge of the innovation may nominate an AKSNA member; self-nominations are allowed.
+Anyone with direct knowledge of the innovation may nominate an Alaskan school nutrition professional; self-nominations are allowed.
 The person submitting the nomination need not be an AKSNA member.
 Examples of qualified nominators include the nominee, the nominee’s supervisor, colleague, business manager, teacher, principal, or superintendent.

 To nominate an individual, complete the nomination form at https://aksna.org/arctic-school-food-service-competition/